 This Itty Bitty Iowa City Is Actually One Of The Best Antiquing Towns In The Country

-Best Antiquing Cities in America?
+Did you know that there are quite a few Walnut, Iowa antique stores to browse?
+In fact, this tiny city was named one of the Best Antiquing Cities in America by Fodor’s Travel Guides.
 If you love shopping for vintage and quirky goods, you’ve got to plan a trip to this Pottawattamie County antiquing mecca.